carolahp/MetaL/README.md

 <strong>Install only in a Pharo 8.0 image</strong>

 The next code will install the bootstrapper and its dependencies (including [Espell2](https://github.com/carolahp/espell2/) and therefore the [Virtual Machine Simulator libraries](https://github.com/OpenSmalltalk/opensmalltalk-vm)).

-The VM Simulator is huge, so it will take a long time to load (around 20 minutes).
+The VM Simulator is huge, so it will take a long time to load (around 15 minutes).
+<strong>You may get an Iceberg error the first time you execute the code or the image may crash, if that happens, execute the code again</strong>

 ```Smalltalk
 [ Metacello new